-Sometimes you need to keep your true feelings hidden so that you can accomplish the mission.
+Sometimes you need to keep some wonderful words, your true feelings hidden so that you can accomplish the mission.

 This article is the fifth in a five part series of articles sharing wise words from others.
 Click the links below to check out the other articles in the series.